 Plan on 1 1/4 pounds per person when choosing a bone-in turkey breast.
 When buying a boneless turkey breast, plan on three-quarters of a pound per person.

 There are many things that can affect poultry roasting time, from oven accuracy issues and a foil tent to the color of the roasting pan you're using.
-This article offers tips for cooking a whole turkey or turkey breast along with some basic safety guidelines for stuffing and food handling.
+Learn tips for cooking a whole turkey or turkey breast along with some basic safety guidelines for stuffing and food handling.